lambdagit101/juicebot/README.md

 You can make a file called `.env.` and add the required variables.
 The required variables are:
 `BOT_TOKEN` is your bot's token.

 `KSOFTSI_TOKEN` adds things like some image commands and some other things I do not know how to explain.

 `AFAPI_KEY` is for the alexflipnote.dev API.

+`MONGODB_URL` is used for the leveling system.

+`LEVEL_SYSTEM` determines whether the leveling system is enabled or not.
+It should either be `true` or absolutely anything.

 ### What is the bot's prefix?